 Caravan Park Camping – Book a tent with us

 Book a tent: Let us do the work for you!
-A very limited number of high-quality, four-person Earth Tents (generously supplied by our good friends at Wild Earth) will be available for booking in our community caravan park/campground.
+A very limited number of high-quality, four-person Earth Tents (generously supplied by our good friends at Wild Earth) are available for booking in our community caravan park/campground.
 Your tent will be set up and packed down for you, and mattresses, linen, sleeping bags are supplied.
-Prices and bookings will be available closer to festival time.
-All proceeds go to running the festival.

 Off-site/Bush Camping – free of charge (no booking required)